CppComet/comet-server/docs/API/JavaScript API/JavaScript API.md

 Main article [list of online users](/docs/comet/faq/realtime-users-list)
 # Sending messages to channel from JS (pipes web_*)

-The function web_pipe_send lets from JavaScript send messages to channel bypassing your server (directly calls comet server).
+The function web_pipe_send allows sending messages from JavaScript to channel by passing your server (directly calls comet server).
 It allows resending messages between clients without loading your server.
-Also owing to direct call to comet server, delivery time of message from client to client is minimal.
+Also, owing to direct call to comet server, delivery time of message from client to client is minimal.

 ___
-Send messages to channel from JavaScript is able when name of channel begins with “web_”.
+Sending messages to channel from JavaScript is able when name of channel begins with “web_”.
 CometQL does not have any limitations in this case.
 ___